 Train or Bus

 Boston is well served by several train and bus routes as well.
-These routes serve most of the big cities on the East Coast including Boston, New York City, Philadelphia, and Washington DC.
+These routes serve most of the big cities on the East Coast, including Boston, New York City, Philadelphia, and Washington DC.

 Where to Stay for a Weekend in Boston

-For our Boston trip, we stayed in the downtown area of Boston.
-This area felt very safe, and loads of significant attractions were within walking distance, meaning we had more time to explore the city!
+This area felt very safe, and many significant attractions were within walking distance, meaning we had more time to explore the city!

-We stayed at the Courtyard by Marriott Downtown/North End and loved it.
-Our hotel was modern, clean, and very spacious.
-In addition to that, it was literally one block from Boston’s North End (aka Little Italy), the historic district that is loaded with fabulous eateries!
+In addition, it was literally one block from Boston’s North End (aka Little Italy), the historic district loaded with fabulous eateries!

-Downtown allows you to be close to the Freedom Trail and the Waterfront, so you can easily experience the best of Boston.
 The downtown area is also well-served by public transportation, making it convenient to get around the city if you don’t want to walk.

 Here are a few of our recommendations for where to stay for your 2 days in Boston itinerary.